 Installing the peer executables is the first step toward integrating SNMP with Enterprise Manager SNMP Subagent.
 Oracle SNMP Peer Master Agent (AGNTSVC.EXE) and Oracle SNMP Peer Encapsulator (ENCSVC.EXE) are the two peer executables that are bundled with Enterprise Manager SNMP Subagent.
 When you install Enterprise Manager SNMP Subagent, these peer executables also get installed.

-After the installation is complete, select Settings, then Control Panel, then Administrative Tools, and then Services to see the following new services created:
+After the installation is complete, select Settings > Control Panel > Administrative Tools > Services to see the following new services created:

 Oracle SNMP Peer Master Agent

 In the next section, you will learn how to configure the SERVICES file to have these peer executables listen on an unused port.